jhoffman5/student_accessible_files/networking/projects/p1/README.md

 # Sending and receiving must happen in an asynchronous manner

+*CHANGE: Made more clear.*

 Your client program will be sending as fast as possible.
 The server will be responding as quickly as it can.
 Both sides have a fairly limited number of packets they can buffer before dropping them.
-Therefore, you must interleave transmission with reception.
+Therefore, you must interleave transmission with reception on the client.
+The server can block on reading because it has nothing to do if there is no packet.
+If there **is** a packet, it replies immediately.
+Again, the blocking / non-blocking discussion is for the client.

 Reading from something normally blocks until there is something to read.
 This is not acceptable in this case.
 The UDP socket you create will need to be set to non-blocking.
 Do this with